BetterThanTomorrow/calva/docs/site/debugger.md

 Calva supports passing environment variables via `jackInEnv`.
 You can set that option inside VSCode `settings.json` file.

-You can configre global `settings.json` file or a project wide version, inside `<project-root>/.vscode/settings.json`.
+You can configure global `settings.json` file or a project wide version, inside `<project-root>/.vscode/settings.json`.

 Configuring the global option will impact all projects you work on using Calva, so be aware.
 See [the documentation for `settings.json`](https://code.visualstudio.com/docs/getstarted/settings) for more information.